Phylicia Rashad and More Stars React to Bill Cosby's Overturned Conviction - E! Online

 Hollywood stars and public figures close to the case are also speaking out on social media.
 See their reactions to the latest developments below.

 The Cosby Show star Phylicia Rashad: "FINALLY!!!!
-A terrible wrong is being righted- a miscarriage of justice is corrected!"
+A terrible wrong is being righted- a miscarriage of justice is corrected!
+I fully support survivors of sexual assault coming forward.
+My post was in no way intended to be insensitive to their truth.
+Personally, I know from friends and family that such abuse has lifelong residual effects.
+My heartfelt wish is for healing."

 Amber Tamblyn: "I am furious to hear this news.
 I personally know women who this man drugged and raped while unconscious.
 Shame on the court and this decision. #TimesUp #MeToo.
 I don't want to hear anything about how cancel culture ruined men's lives during the MeToo era reckoning for women and survivors.
 How we went too far.
 Today's news that Cosby's conviction is being overturned is proof we haven't gone far enough.
 Our justice system MUST change."